Revnoplex/baurpm/README.md

 I have uploaded this to github in case of someone wanting to use it and/or to properly develop it.

-## Dependancies
+## Dependencies
-The only dependancies is for python to be installed and 1 pip package: aiohttp
+The only dependencies is for python3 to be installed, probably python3.8 or later

 ## Usage
 Usage Layout is